Humanities Officer

 Apply

-Interested candidates should email their cover letter (including salary requirements) and resume to jobs@mnhum.org.
+Interested candidates should email their cover letter with salary requirements, resume, and the names and contact information of three (3) professional contacts to jobs@mnhum.org.
 We are unable to accept telephone calls.